CoolProp/CoolProp/Web/coolprop/wrappers/EES/wrapper.rst

 EES Wrapper
 ***********

 EES is an acausal solver that can be used to solve a wide range of technical problems.
 It can be obtained from http://www.fchart.com/ees/.
-Though EES has its own set of thermodynamic properties, CoolProp also implements a number of things that are not in EES (incompressibles, interpolation methods).
+Though EES has its own set of thermodynamic properties, CoolProp also implements a number of things that are not in EES (incompressibles, interpolation methods, etc.).

 Pre-compiled Binaries
 =====================